peteroupc/html3dutil/doc/H3DU.Mesh.md

 * `vertices` (Type: Array.&lt;number>) (optional)<br>An array that contains data on each vertex of the mesh.
 Each vertex is made up of the same number of elements, as defined in format.
 May be null or omitted, in which case an empty vertex array is used.
 * `indices` (Type: Array.&lt;number>) (optional)<br>An array of vertex indices.
 Each trio of indices specifies a separate triangle, or each pair of indices specifies a line segment.
 If null or omitted, creates an initially empty mesh.
 * `format` (Type: number) (optional)<br>A set of bit flags depending on the kind of data each vertex contains.
-Each vertex contains 3 elements plus:<ul> <li> 3 more elements if H3DU.Mesh.NORMALS_BIT is set, plus <li> 3 more elements if H3DU.Mesh.COLORS_BIT is set, plus <li> 2 more elements if H3DU.Mesh.TEXCOORDS_BIT is set.</ul> If H3DU.Mesh.LINES_BIT is set, each vertex index specifies a point of a line segment.
-If H3DU.Mesh.POINTS_BIT is set, each vertex index specifies an individual point.
+Each vertex contains 3 elements plus:<ul> <li> 3 more elements if Mesh.NORMALS_BIT is set, plus <li> 3 more elements if Mesh.COLORS_BIT is set, plus <li> 2 more elements if Mesh.TEXCOORDS_BIT is set.</ul> If Mesh.LINES_BIT is set, each vertex index specifies a point of a line segment.
+If Mesh.POINTS_BIT is set, each vertex index specifies an individual point.
 Both bits can't be set.
 May be null or omitted, in which case "format" is set to 0.

 ### Members

-* [BITANGENTS_BIT](#H3DU.Mesh.BITANGENTS_BIT)<br>The mesh contains bitangent vectors for each vertex.
+* [BITANGENTS_BIT](#H3DU.Mesh.BITANGENTS_BIT)<br><b>Deprecated: Deprecated because the default shader no longer uses tangent and bitangent attributes for normal mapping.
+To define bitangent vectors for a mesh, use the <a href="H3DU.MeshBuffer.md">H3DU.MeshBuffer</a> class and create a buffer attribute with the H3DU.Semantics.BITANGENT semantic.</b>
 * [COLORS_BIT](#H3DU.Mesh.COLORS_BIT)<br>The mesh contains colors for each vertex.
 * [LINES](#H3DU.Mesh.LINES)<br>Primitive mode for rendering line segments, made up of 2 vertices each.